 The Sitka brown bear (Ursus arctos sitkensisis) is also an endemic species: genetic studies suggest a distinctive lineage of brown bears that are restricted to the Admiralty, Baranof, and Chichagof islands.
 Brown bears occupy the Indian River drainage and occasionally enter the park, often at the beginning of the salmon runs.
 They are characterized by a hump-like mass of muscle on their shoulders, and their fur color can range from black to tan.
 These mammals are omnivores, eating berries, shrubs, fish, and small rodents.
 Like most bears, brown bears will hibernate during winter months and become active in the spring and summer.
 They typically have a solitary lifestyle, but mother bears will stay with her cubs for 2-3 years, or until they are ready for independence.

 Encounters with brown bears are unlikely at Sitka National Historical Park, but preparing to visit the park should include some basic bear safety knowledge.

 Be Bear Aware: Encountering Brown Bear

 To avoid encountering a bear, sing or talk aloud to yourself while hiking.
 The noise will indicate your presence to a bear and prevent a surprise meeting.
-Carry EPA certified bear spray if you are trained to use it, and hike in groups for increased security.
+Carry EPA-certified bear spray, and learn how to use it, and hike in groups for increased security.
 Bears are most active at dawn and dusk, and can be indicated by scat or tracks on the trail.
 Here are some tips if you are to encounter a brown bear near Sitka National Historical Park: